 Centre Consortium and the companies behind it made every data verifiable through public and internal audits.

 USDC is integrated with numerous applications and platforms, its primary listing being on Coinbase.

 USDC is a centralized stablecoin and is close to what a CDBC would be.
 The Coin’s issuer has complete control over it and can quickly terminate accounts and enforce decisions without consulting the users.

 Even more, the smart contract behind USDC is customized, so each token represents non-fungible cash.
 This means each token has a unique identifier, although that doesn’t affect their interchangeability.

 USDC vs. USDT

 USDT is indeed one of the first stablecoins and certainly the most popular up to this day.
-However, the regulatory issues and the ambiguity surrounding Tether have created a feeling of insecurity toward the stablecoin.
-Therefore, USD Coin comes as a popular alternative which people cannot help but compare to USDT.
+However, the regulatory issues and the ambiguity surrounding Tether have created a feeling of insecurity toward stablecoin.
+Therefore, USD Coin comes as a popular alternative that people cannot help but compare to USDT.